Breakfast-for-Pigeons/Unicorn-PHAT/README.md

 Contains programs using only the pastel colors of the Pibow Candy case.
 Choose which individual ones you like,  or get a taste of all of them with the pibow_candy_demo.py program.

 # Pibow Zero 1.2
 These programs will run on any version of the Raspberry Pi.
-They just feature only the colors of the case designed for the Raspberry Pi Zero 1.2 (the one without the camera port).
+They just feature only the colors of the case that was designed for the Raspberry Pi Zero 1.2 (the one without the camera port).

 # Pibow Zero 1.3
 These programs will run on any version of the Raspberry Pi.
-They just feature only the colors of the case designed for the Raspberry Pi Zero 1.3 (the one with the camera port).
+They just feature only the colors of the case that was designed for the Raspberry Pi Zero 1.3 (the one with the camera port).

 # Pibow Zero W
 These programs will run on any version of the Raspberry Pi.
-They just feature only the colors of the case designed for the Raspberry Pi Zero W.
+They just feature only the colors of the case that was designed for the Raspberry Pi Zero W.

 # Pictures:
 ![rasperry_pi_0_v1 2_case](https://user-images.githubusercontent.com/13591438/37558940-34804df0-29ea-11e8-955a-6906818bde12.JPG)